digital-asset/docs.daml.com/docs/2.9.3/docs/tools/assistant.rst

 Here is what each field means:

 - ``packages``: an optional list of directories containing Daml packages, and by extension, ``daml.yaml`` config files.
-These allow Daml Multi-Build to find the source code for dependency dars and build them in topological order.
+These allow Daml Multi-Build to find the source code for dependency DARs and build them in topological order.
 - ``projects``: an optional list of directories containing ``multi-package.yaml`` config files, which will extend the above package set for resolving the build order.
-These exist to allow separation of your project into sub-projects, which can still be built when removed from the surrounding environment.
+These exist to allow separation of your project into sub-projects which can still be built when removed from the surrounding environment.

 The ``multi-package.yaml`` file supports `Environment Variable Interpolation <#environment-variable-interpolation>`__.

 Environment Variable Interpolation
 ==================================
 Both the ``daml.yaml`` and ``multi-package.yaml`` config files support environment variable interpolation on all string fields.
-Interpolation takes the form of ``${MY_ENVIRONMENT_VARIABLE}``, which will be replaced with the content of ``MY_ENVIRONMENT_VARIABLE`` from the calling shell.
+Interpolation takes the form of ``${MY_ENVIRONMENT_VARIABLE}`` which are replaced with the content of ``MY_ENVIRONMENT_VARIABLE`` from the calling shell.
 A simple example is given below: